Home » The Most Difficult Residency Specialties to Match Into & Why They’re So Competitive

 Plastic Surgery

 For those who enjoy the technically demanding aspect of surgery but also want to employ their creativity at work, plastic surgery is the perfect field.
 Very few specialties in medicine and surgery offer the chance to be creative.
 Plastic surgeons operate on nearly every part of the body.
-A large field of plastic surgery is reconstructive surgery, which is very appealing to many medical students.
+A large field of plastic surgery is reconstructive surgery, which is very appealing to many students.
 There is a particular accomplishment that is derived from reconstructive surgery that is unlike that of regular procedures.
 Plastic surgery has the power to make a substantial impact on patients’ quality of life.
 Though it is possible to have a great lifestyle with plastic surgery, especially if doing private practice, this specialty can require long hours and calls.

 Urology